owlbarn/tutorial/book/introduction/README.md

 ### CBLAS/LAPACKE Dependency

-The most important dependency is [OpenBLAS](https://github.com/xianyi/OpenBLAS).
+The most important dependency of Owl is the [OpenBLAS](https://github.com/xianyi/OpenBLAS) library, which efficiently implement the BLAS and LAPACK linear algebra routines.
 Linking to the correct OpenBLAS is the key to achieve the best performance.
 Depending on the specific platform, you can use `yum`, `apt-get`, `brew` to install the binary format.
 For example on my Mac OSX, the installation looks like this:

 ```shell